Learn cPanel

 In this section, you can find a complete list of all the databases associated with your web hosting account.
 The information is conveniently structured in a table view consisting of 4 columns:

-As you might have already noticed, the only actions you can perform fro this section with a database are to "Rename" the database and to "Delete" it.
-Although we see no reason in explaining these actions, since they are pretty much self-explanatory it is worth mentioning that deleting a database will mean that all the data stored in the same will be deleted.
+Although we see no reason to explaining these actions, since they are pretty much self-explanatory, it is worth mentioning that deleting a database will delete not only the database itself but all the data stored in it.
 As for restoration options, please check with our Technical Support Team.

 Add new MySQL User